 The ATSB is an independent Commonwealth Government statutory agency.
-The ATSB is governed by a Commission and is entirely separate from transport regulators, policy makers and service providers.
-The ATSB's function is to improve safety and public confidence in the aviation, marine and rail modes of transport through excellence in: independent investigation of transport accidents and other safety occurrences; safety data recording, analysis and research; fostering safety awareness, knowledge and action.
+It is governed by a Commission and is entirely separate from transport regulators, policy makers and service providers.

+The ATSB's purpose is to improve the safety of, and public confidence in, aviation, rail and marine transport through:

+- independent investigation of transport accidents and other safety occurrences - safety data recording, analysis and research - · fostering safety awareness, knowledge and action.

-The ATSB is responsible for investigating accidents and other transport safety matters involving civil aviation, marine and rail operations in Australia that fall within the ATSB's jurisdiction, as well as participating in overseas investigations involving Australian registered aircraft and ships.
-A primary concern is the safety of commercial transport, with particular regard to operations involving the travelling public.
+The ATSB is responsible for investigating accidents and other transport safety matters involving civil aviation, marine and rail operations in Australia, as well as participating in overseas investigations involving Australian-registered aircraft and ships.
+It prioritises investigations that have the potential to deliver the greatest public benefit through improvements to transport safety.

-The ATSB performs its functions in accordance with the provisions of the Transport Safety Investigation Act 2003 and Regulations and, where applicable, relevant international agreements.
+The ATSB performs its functions in accordance with the provisions of the Transport Safety Investigation Act 2003 and Regulations and, where applicable, international agreements.